 To serve you a bit of history, the House was built in 1903 by Pratipak Chinpracha, a family originating from the Fujian region of China and migrated to Phuket at the time of tin mining.
 This type of architecture was called ‘Angmor Lounge style’ by Phuket people at this time.
 It was also featured is few movies such as ‘Heaven and Earth’ and ‘Young Indiana Jones’.

 The house used to be very visible from the main road but now a pair of ugly condos are now hiding it from sight.
 It was always looking a bit abandoned; renovating such building must be very costly and income is only from the few visitors.So it might be a good stop when walking down Phuket streets, maybe a bit far from the popular Thalang Road.
 But don’t have to high expectations, a lot of stuff is hanging everywhere, but at the end, there not much to look at :).

-98 Krabi Road, just next to the Blue Elephant Restaurant.
+Location: 98, Krabi Road, Phuket Town, just next to the Blue Elephant Restaurant.